What to Do If You Spot Fraud on Your Bank of America Credit Card

 Looking back, this is clearly irrational.
 But that’s what happens when you panic!
 So if you find yourself in this situation, my best advice is to stay calm.
 Know it’s okay and figuring out what to do doesn’t have to be hard.

 If you have a Bank of America credit card and you spot evidence of fraud on your statement, you can follow the steps and tips outlined here.
-The faster you act, the faster this issue gets resolved.
+The faster you act and contact the Bank of America fraud department, the faster this issue gets resolved.

 Does Your Bank of America Credit Card Protect You Against Fraud?